 Enrollment and Placement:

 Homeless children and youth frequently move, and maintaining a stable school environment is critical to their success in school.
-To ensure this stability, LEAs must make school placement determinations on the basis of the “best interest” of the homeless child or youth.
-Using this standard, _____________________ (LEA) must:
+To ensure this stability, The Leadership School must make school placement determinations on the basis of the “best interest” of the homeless child or youth.
+Using this standard, The Leadership School must:

 Continue the child’s or youth’s education in the school of origin for the duration of homelessness when a family becomes homeless between academic years or during an academic year; or for the remainder of the academic year if the child or youth becomes permanently housed during an academic year; or